 Capital project administration costs are for activities directly related to the completion of a capital project or program.
-See Chapter 4 for the appropriate use of tax-exempt bond proceeds related to agency administrative and staffing costs.
+See Chapter 4.2 for the appropriate use of tax-exempt bond proceeds related to agency administrative and staffing costs.

-Agencies that employ full-time professional staff who directly support capital projects must identify these staff members and their anticipated full-time equivalent (FTE) and supporting expenditures on their Capital FTE Summary.
+Agencies that employ full-time professional staff who directly support capital projects must identify these staff members and their anticipated FTE and supporting expenditures on their Capital FTE Summary.